iranzo/stampython/ADMINGUIDE.md

 - `/stats show (user|chat)` will list the list of users/chats and time of last update

-## Feed

-- `/feed add name url` Adds a new feed form URL on channel
-- `/feed delete feed` Removes feed from channel
-- `/feed list` To get list of defined feeds
-- `/feed feed` To get that feed updates

 ## Forward

 - `/forward source_id=target_id` Forwards messages from source to target